jackdoe/programming-for-kids/book.md

 }
 ```

 Compile and run it, use `ps -ax | grep PROGRAM_NAME` to find its PID and then use `kill ABC` to kill it, experiment with other programs that are running, e.g. the Notes app or any other application.
+On windows use `tasklist` and `taskkill`.